jayphd/jayphd.github.io/research.md

 Ref:<br>
 Phadtare, J. (2023).
 Influence of Underlying Topography on Post-Monsoon Cyclonic Systems over the Indian Peninsula. <em> Meteorology </em>. <br>
 Phadtare, J. (2018).
 Role of Eastern Ghats Orography and Cold Pool in an Extreme Rainfall Event over Chennai on 1 December 2015.<em> Mon.
 Wea.
 Rev. </em>, 146 (4). pp. 943-965.

+<h2> Modelling Rainfall over the Western Ghats </h2>
+<p>The Western Ghats are one of the rainiest places on our planet.
+The low-level monsoon jet from the southwest brings loads of moisture over the west coast of India.
+The Western Ghats provide a mechanical uplifting mechanism for the advected warm and moist air parcels.
+Thus, the west coast of India is prone to life-threatening flooding during the summer monsoon months, as evidenced by the Mumbai flood in July 2005 and the Kerala flood in August 2018.
+My research at the National Centre for Atmospheric Science, University of Leeds, investigated the orographic effects of the Western Ghats on the West Coast rainfall and its representation in numerical models.
+It was concluded that a model resolution of O(1km) is needed to simulate the mean rainfall accumulation over the Western Ghats.
+However, even at this high resolution, models overestimate rainfall (by 50-100%) over the orography, especially during the phases of weak winds/offshore rainfall.
+This error stems from an anomalously weak orographic blocking effect in models. </p>

+Ref: <br>
+Phadtare, J., Fletcher, J.K., Ross, A.N., Turner, A.G., Schiemann, R.K., Burns.
+H., L. (2023).
+Unravelling the Mechanism of Summer Monsoon Rainfall Modes over the West Coast of India using Model Simulations, <i> Q. J. Roy.
+Meteor.
+Soc. </i>. <br>
+Phadtare, J., Fletcher, J.K., Ross, A.N., Turner, A.G. and Schiemann, R.K., 2022.
+Froude number-based Rainfall Regimes over the Western Ghats Mountains of India.
+Q. J. Roy.
+Meteor.
+Soc.

 <h2> Organization and Life Cycle of Deep Cloud Systems in the Indian Summer Monsoon </h2>